Sharpie (marker): In popular culture

-During an October 14, 2002 National Football League Monday Night Football game against the Seattle Seahawks, San Francisco 49ers wide receiver Terrell Owens pulled a black Sharpie marker out of his sock to sign the football he caught to score a touchdown and then gave the ball to his financial adviser, who was in the stands.

 Special Camp David Sharpies were made for United States President George W. Bush.

 Sharpies are the writing utensil of choice for astronauts aboard the International Space Station because of their usability in zero-gravity.
 According to Canadian astronaut Chris Hadfield, who commanded the International Space Station in 2012–2013, "you can hold it any which way and it still works".

-US president Donald Trump has a well-known preference for using Sharpies to sign official government documents, as he did when he gave autographs.
-According to John Bolton, Trump once likened Taiwan to the tip of a Sharpie.

-In September 2019, Trump was involved in a "Sharpie-gate" controversy, as CNN reported: "Trump defended an apparent Sharpie-altered map of Hurricane Dorian's predicted path."